mikeal/ZDAG/SPEC.md

 structure later, so you can't even shave bits below a full byte.

 This means that we effectively don't have to reserve a byte for this signal at all.
-We share this byte with the header terminator.
+We share this signal byte with the header terminator.

 18 is the actual first byte of a CIDv0.
-An encoder likely has 18 as a a constant in the close scope.
-A decompressor will need an 18 shortly in order to start creating new memory allocations starting with 18 for each CIDv0 in the block.
+An encoder likely has 18 as a a constant in the close scope already.
+A decompressor will need an 18 shortly in order to materialize the following the digests into complete CIDs.
 So there isn't a better byte to reserve.

 Why the DELTA from 2?

-We have need a token for ending the entire header 0.
+We need a token for ending the entire header: 0.

 We need another token that says we are now going to write CIDv1, so we reserve
-1. That means that 0 and 1 can't be used as length tokens, so we write the DELTA + 1.
+1. That means that 0 and 1 can't be used as lengths, so we write the DELTA + 1.

-Since we have identity multihashes the hash length can be literally any number, even 0.
+Since we have identity multihashes and truncated hashes the hash length can be literally any number, even 0, so this is an actual thing that *can* occur.

-But a CIDv0 is never an identity multihash so we don't have to worry about conflicting with 0.

 However, after we write one digest we'll need to write another, and 1 would be both a valid increment **and** a valid length.
 So we write the DELTA for the subsequent lengths +2 which means we lose 2 bytes in the 1byte DELTA compression space.

-***Side Quest**

-This isn't relevant as we lose the zero byte for increasing by 2 in order to reserve 1, but it is interesting to think about.

-You can have a zero byte truncated SHA2-256 hash.
-Luckily, a 0 byte read is also zero bytes, so we don't even have to lose a single reserved byte in the DELTA compression table of our VARINT compression space.
-That's right, congradulations, you just shaved a single bit.

-This means that a CIDv0 with a completely truncated hash is:
+This means that a CIDv0 with a completely truncated hash is encoded as:

-[ 18, 0 ]
+[ 18, 2 ]

 Hey look, there is a hash you can predict.

-This means that we shave 1byte off of every CIDv0 after the first CIDv0.
+This sorted compaction means that we shave 1byte off of every CIDv0 after the first CIDv0.

 ```
 RAW                COMPRESSED